uRadical/gitorgs/Readme.md

 # gitorgs

-This tool makes working with different Git organizations easier.
-It allows you to setup a git configuration per organisation containing the ssh key and email address to use for the organisation.
+This tool makes working with different GitHub organizations easier.
+It allows you to setup a git configuration per organisation containing the ssh key, email address and gpg signing key to use for the organisation.

 Using this tool you can setup a structure like this.
 Your global `.gitconfig` will have the default settings.
 You can
 override these settings per organisation with a `.gitconfig` in the organisation root folder and adding the appropriate `includeIf` in yor global `.gitconfig`.

-You can now set an organisation specific ssh key and email

 ```shell
 ~/